-Jóhanna's research is focused on case marking and its development, the relation between case marking and semantic roles, the relation between case marking and verbal semantics, form–meaning correspondences, productivity and variation in case marking and argument structure, historical–comparative linguistics, as well as syntactic and semantic reconstruction.
+Jóhanna's research is focused on case marking and its development, the relation between case marking and verbal semantics, syntactic functions, non-nominative subjects, form–meaning correspondences, productivity and variation in case marking and argument structure, historical–comparative linguistics, diachronic construction grammar, as well as syntactic and semantic reconstruction.

-Jóhanna is the author of two monographs: Case in Icelandic: A Synchronic, Diachronic and Comparative Approach (2001) and Productivity: Evidence from Case and Argument Structure in Icelandic (2008).
-She is a founding co-editor of the Journal of Historical Linguistics and a founding series co-editor of Brill’s Studies in Historical Linguistics.
-She has published in several linguistics journals, including Language, Journal of Linguistics, Linguistics, Cognitive Linguistics, Studies in Language, Functions of Language, Morphology, Lingua, Diachronica, Transactions of the Philological Society, Language Dynamics and Change, Journal of Indo-European Studies, and STUF: Language Typology and Universals.
-She is currently running an ERC-funded research project on the Evolution of Case, Alignment and Argument Structure in Indo-European (2013–2018).
+Jóhanna is a founding co-editor of the Journal of Historical Linguistics and a founding series co-editor of Brill’s Studies in Historical Linguistics.
+She has published in several linguistics journals, including Language, Journal of Linguistics, Linguistics, Cognitive Linguistics, Constructions and Frames, Studies in Language, Functions of Language, Morphology, Lingua, STUF: Language Typology and Universals, Diachronica, Transactions of the Philological Society, Language Dynamics and Change, Folia Linguistica Historica, Journal of Indo-European Studies, Journal of Greek Linguistics and Indogermanische Forschungen.